 - Select Domain Configuration-Server, and then select the name of the server to be monitored.
 Set the selected server name as the identifier on the Monitor (special) tab from Properties that can be selected in the Builder tree view.
 See "Understanding JVM monitor resources". - 3.
-Regarding the target server, select Configuration-General, and then check the port number though which a management connection is established with Listen Port. - Stop WebLogic Server.
+Regarding the target server, select Configuration-General, and then check the port number though which a management connection is established with Listen Port. - 4.
+Stop WebLogic Server.
 For how to stop WebLogic Server, refer to "Starting and stopping WebLogic Server" in the WebLogic Server manual. - 5.
-Open the WebLogic Server startup script. - 6.
+Start the management server start script of WebLogic Server (startWebLogic.sh). - 6.
 Write the following instructions in the script.

->When the target is the WebLogic Server managing server:
+When the target is the WebLogic Server managing server:

-/ JAVA_OPTIONS="\${JAVA_OPTIONS}
+'''

+✓ JAVA_OPTIONS="${JAVA_OPTIONS}

 -Dcom.sun.management.jmxremote.port=n

 -Dcom.sun.management.jmxremote.ssl=false

--Dcom.sun.management.jmxremote.authenticate=false
+-Dcom.sun.management.jmxremote.authenticate=false"

+'''